Equilibrium forces on non-reciprocal materials: properties for two objects

 Assume that object 1 is non-reciprocal while object 2 is reciprocal.
 In this case, using that $\Tr[\mathbb{O}]=\Tr[\mathbb{O}^T]$ for any operator $\mathbb{O}$, and using the cyclic property of the trace, we obtain

 or, rewriting,

 We can thus write the contribution from the leading reflection, Eq.~\eqref{eq:pos}, as

 This means that the non-reciprocal part, represented by $\mathbb{T}_1-\mathbb{T}^T_1$, does not contribute at one reflection to the free energy, if only a single object is non-reciprocal.
 For the limit of Eq.~\eqref{eq:pos}, the free energy will thus share all properties that are known for two reciprocal objects (see below).
-However, non-reciprocal properties enter at higher reflections.
+However, non-reciprocal properties enter at higher reflections, where the trace can be nonzero because it may contain an even power of the asymmetric (non-reciprocal) operator $\mathbb{T}_1$ at higher orders.